aiisshuu/aiisshuu/README.md

-- 👋 Hi, I’m @aiisshuu
+- Hey, I’m @aiisshuu
-- 👀 I’m interested in experiencing
+- I’m looking forward to experience
-- 🌱 I’m currently learning python
+- I’m currently learning python
-- 💞️ I’m looking to collaborate on projects
+- I’m looking to collaborate on projects as a team
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 aiisshuu/aiisshuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.